DPDK/dpdk/doc/guides/prog_guide/asan.rst

     "stty echo" command when an error occurs.

 ASan is aware of DPDK memory allocations, thanks to added instrumentation.
-This is only enabled on x86_64 at the moment.
+This is enabled on x86_64 and arm64 at the moment.
 Other architectures may have to define ASAN_SHADOW_OFFSET.

 Example heap-buffer-overflow error